Research

 As workplace technologies evolve, college-educated workers increasingly rely on combinations of skills that are difficult to automate and, to date, challenging to measure.
-This paper uses text-as-data methods to score postsecondary learning environments based on similarity to the six vocational dimensions from Holland’s theory of career choice.
-I generate score "profiles" for major and course descriptions (0-100), replicating the six-dimensional structure of existing O*NET measures for occupations.
+This paper uses text-as-data methods to score postsecondary learning environments according to their similarity to the six vocational dimensions of Holland’s theory of careers.
+I generate score "profiles" for college course and program descriptions, replicating the structure of existing six-dimensional O*NET measures for occupations (0-100 scale).

-I apply these profile measures in a skills-based supply-and-demand analysis using parallel samples of postsecondary completions and workforce composition over two decades and examine time trends for each dimension across five credential levels.
-I assess correspondence in the annual rates of change by credential-dimension pair and find that overall alignment is strongest for graduate awards and weakest for Bachelor’s degrees and Certificates.
-Evidence of overproduction and undersupply relative to workforce trends is concentrated in the Realistic and Enterprising dimensions.
-I discuss the implications of these findings for supply-side policy and curricular organization.
+I use these novel measures as outcomes in a skills-based alignment analysis for parallel samples of postsecondary completions and workforce composition.
+I assess correspondence in the annual rates of change for each vocational dimension separately for five credential levels and find that overall cross-sample alignment is strongest for graduate awards and weakest for Bachelor’s degrees and Certificates; evidence of overproduction and undersupply relative to workforce trends is concentrated in the Realistic and Enterprising dimensions.
+I discuss the implications of these findings for supply-side education policy and curricular organization.

 College Coursework Portfolios and Early Career Trajectories